 © Copyright 2015 • This website was produced by the Questar III Communications Service.

-The Board of Education Regular Meeting on Monday, February 9, 2015 will begin at 7:00 PM in the Jr HS library .
-There will be a Curriculum workshop at 6:00 PM in Jr HS library.
+The Board of Education Regular Meeting on Monday, March 9, 2015 will begin at 7:00 PM in the Hudson High School.
+There will be a Budget workshop and the topic is special education at 6:00 PM.

 Mrs. Parmentier's and Mrs. Semanick's classes are participating in a pilot program to integrate the use of Google Chromebooks into education!
 Mrs. Parmentier's class kicked off the day with StarWalk, an online library where students can choose from fiction and non-fiction books that are aligned with the Common Core.
 Then they initiated their Google Classroom lesson which walked students through writing and math assignments at their own paces while Mrs. Parmentier walked around to provide support to students.
 Mrs. Semanick's class did a "web quest" on author Rick Riordan's website.